-Parabens and their metabolites are absorbed readily through the skin (up to 80% absorption rate), metabolised by skin enzymes, enter the bloodstream and are then excreted, predominantly in the urine (Boberg et al., 2009).
+Parabens and their metabolites are absorbed readily through the skin (up to 80% absorption rate), metabolised by skin enzymes, enter the bloodstream and are then excreted, predominantly in the urine (for review see Myers et al, 2015).
 Recent studies show that, compared to parabens taken orally, metabolism by skin enzymes may be less efficient, allowing intact parabens to enter the bloodstream, and possibly other tissues.
 Because of this difference in efficiency of metabolism between the two routes of exposure, it has been suggested therefore, that intact parabens found in tissues and urine are more likely to have come from parabens applied to the skin, rather than by ingestion (Darbre and Harvey, 2008).
 This is significant because parabens occur naturally in some foods, including berries, carrots and onions.

 In addition to their effect on the oestrogen receptor, parabens are now also thought to act by inhibiting an enzyme (a sulphotransferase) which inactivates oestrogen, thereby increasing the free level of oestrogens (Prusakiewicz et al, 2006).
 They have also been found to have anti-androgenic effects, reducing testosterone levels (Satoh et al, 2005).